douglasgscofield/whyp/README.md

 kinds of genotyping error: null alleles (common in maternal tissue), and mistyping (completely wrong genotype).

-Development of whyp to date has focused on identifying the maternal parent.
+Development of whyp to date has focused on identifying the maternal parent when potentially error-containing pericarp genotypes are available.

 The whyp API is very rough at this stage.
 Genotype input for parents, pericarps and progeny is each in the form of an annotated `data.frame` produced by